-The last of my dad’s beautiful, summer, garden basil blended with warm, creamy, slow roasted garlic.
-Need I say more?
+The fresh scent of basil blended with warm, creamy, slow roasted garlic is dreamy!

 - This basil brown rice is fantastic to have on hand as it’s perfect along side, or beneath almost any main course.

 - I especially love it with stews, to soak up any sauce that didn’t make it into into my spoon.

 Can you imagine it with this Braised Brisket Stew?

 Or, oh my goodness, how about serving this Basil Rice recipe with Coconut Mango Baked Chicken!?
 I’ve done this a few times, and it’s definitely become a family favorite at my house.

 That mango sauce seeping into the grains of basil brown rice is so aromatic and delicious — you won’t be able to get enough.